 History

-2015 – Grow Native! meets with Missouri Department of Conservation, Missouri Department of Agriculture, and Missouri Department of Natural Resources to discuss addressing invasive plant problems on the landscape.
+- 2015 – Grow Native! meets with Missouri Department of Conservation and Missouri Department of Natural Resources to discuss addressing invasive plant problems on the landscape.
 The Missouri Invasive and Exotic Plant Species Task Force is formed with members from landscape services, the horticultural industry, conservation groups, researchers, and government agencies.

-2017 – Group changes name to Missouri Invasive Plant Task Force (MoIP).
+- 2017 – The group changes name to Missouri Invasive Plant Task Force (MoIP).
 MoIP releases General Guidelines for Methods of Control.

 Who We Are